Steadsoft/novus/Steadsoft.Novus.Parser/Docs/grammar.md

    "sealed"
 ```

-The rules regarding what options can be combined and any ordering of them, is not defined in this grammar (it is defined but not in this doc)
+The rules regarding what options can be combined and any ordering of them, is not defined in this grammar (it is defined but not in this doc).

+Examples:

+type Window class internal sealed
+{

+}

+type Window sealed class internal
+{

+}

+type Window record struct internal sealed
+{

+}

+The `record` must be followed by either `struct` or `class`, that is `record` is optional and if present must immediately precede the `struct` or `class`.